Miihir79/RecyclerViewExample-ASJ/README.md

 # RecyclerViewExample-ASJ

-This teaches you how a basic structure of recycler view is
+This shows a basic structure of recyclerview and how we can add the data to recyclerview

+author:
+Mihir Shah